tonycknight/code-katas/random-sequence.md

 ### What you can do, and what you must have:

+- Pay close attention to the method signature, and what it entails
 - The method *must* match the above signature
 - The method *must* provide random numbers
 - You *must* have tests covering *all* aspects of your code